 Q: Can I bring my dog?

-A: Yes, dogs are welcome except in the cafe and some eating areas but must be kept on a lead at all times.
+A: Yes, dogs are welcome except in the cafe and some eating areas but must be kept on a lead and away from the speaker stacks at all times.

 Q. Can I bring fold-up chairs, wind breaks or gazebos?

 A. Fold up chairs are permissible but after dark when the arenas are at their busiest, we request that they are removed.
 Wind shields or gazebos cannot be brought into the festival arena.
 Due to the nature of the site (being a museum surrounded by buildings) it is shielded from the wind and cannot accommodate gazebos.